 Use beeswax wraps as you would plastic cling wrap or aluminum foil—simply take a sheet and mold it around a food item or adhere it to a container in which food is stored.
-To help shape beeswax wrap and aid it in sticking either to itself or a container, Raising Eco Minimalists podcast host and Reduce, Reuse, Renew founder Laura Durenberger shares this trick: Put the wrap around a container or food and let the heat of your hand mold it for a tighter fit.
+To help shape beeswax wrap and aid it in sticking to either itself or a container, Raising Eco Minimalists podcast host and Reduce, Reuse, Renew founder Laura Durenberger shares this trick: Put the wrap around a container or food, and let the heat of your hand mold it for a tighter fit.

 Are beeswax wraps reusable?

 “Beeswax wraps are reusable for up to a year if cared for properly," Durenberger says.
 "One common mistake that can shorten the lifespan of a wrap is improper cleaning.
 It’s important, when cleaning your beeswax wraps, to use cold, soapy water instead of hot.
 Hot water can soften the wax and remove important ingredients needed for the wrap to work properly.
 You’ll want to use a dishcloth or the soft side of a sponge versus something that ‘scrubs’ for the same reason.
 Let them air-dry for the best results.”

 If your wraps start losing their stickiness, the good news is that you can refresh them.
 To do this, Durenberger says you’ll need beeswax pellets, preferably from a local beekeeper, or a block of beeswax that you can grate yourself.
 If you want to add even more stickiness, Durenberger suggests pine resin.
 Here are some basic instructions on how to bring your beeswax wraps back to life:

 - Set an oven to 150 to 200 degrees Fahrenheit.

 - Lay parchment paper on a sheet pan.